cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 ## Storage Variables

-As stated previously, storage variables allow you to store data that will be stored on the blockchain in the contract's storage.
+As stated previously, storage variables allow you to store data that will be stored in the contract's storage that is itself stored on the blockchain.
 These data are persistent and can be accessed and modified anytime once the contract is deployed.

 Storage variables in Starknet contracts are stored in a special struct called `Storage`: